thooks1203/echodeed/DEMO_SCRIPT.md

 ## Closing: The Ask (4:30-4:45)

 **SCRIPT:**
-> "Dr. Harris chose EchoDeed because it builds what test scores can't measure: character, belonging, and positive school climate.
+> "Pilot schools are choosing EchoDeed because it builds what test scores can't measure: character, belonging, and positive school climate.
 Early data suggests it might even improve attendance through increased sense of connection.
 >
 > Schools already have tools for grades and discipline.
 >
 > **Now they can have EchoDeed for CHARACTER.**
 >
 > The platform is live at www.echodeed.com.
-We're ready to expand beyond Eastern Guilford.
+We're ready to partner with forward-thinking schools that prioritize culture and character.
 >
-> Which principals in Guilford County should we be talking to next?"
+> Is your school ready to transform character education?"

 **VISUAL:** Return to EchoDeed logo with tagline: "Building character, one kind act at a time."